 Without the use of widespread, reliable electricity, we could not grow, process, and transport enough food to feed the population.
 We could not distribute clean drinking water to our cities or provide sanitation or healthcare.
 There would be no commerce as we have come to know it.
 Such a collapse would probably result in widespread starvation, the reintroduction of diseases vanquished by modern sanitation, unprecedented social unrest, and a skyrocketing mortality rate.

 The sudden loss of the grid would cause industrial explosions, producing plumes of toxic clouds.
 Without the delivery of diesel fuel, the backup generators at the country's nearly 100 commercial nuclear reactors would stop working.
 However, there is no shutting down the half-life of a radioactive isotope.
 So without functioning cooling pumps, the radioactive fuel would melt through the reactor cores.
 In other words, many our nuclear facilities would go Fukushima.

 I know that sounds bad.
 That’s because it is.
-If you want to learn more about how vulnerable we are, you can read my story Patriarch Run.
+If you want to learn more about how vulnerable we are, you can read The Billy Erikson Series.
 You can also watch three additional videos below.
 I’d recommend that you start with the National Geographic documentary.
 The other two videos are from credible sources, as well: NASA and the National Academies of Sciences, Engineering, and Medicine.